Non-Hodgkin lymphoma (NHL) is cancer of the lymph tissue. Lymph tissue is found in the lymph nodes, spleen, and other organs of the immune system.

-White blood cells called lymphocytes are found in lymph tissues.
+White blood cells called lymphocytes are found in lymph tissue.
 They help prevent infections.
-Most lymphomas start in a type of white blood cells called B lymphocytes, or B cells.
+Most lymphomas start in a type of white blood cell called the B lymphocyte, or B cell.

-For most patients, the cause of this cancer is unknown.
-However, lymphomas may develop in people with weakened immune systems.
-For example, the risk of lymphoma increases after an organ transplant or in people with HIV infection.
+For most people, the cause of NHL is unknown.
+But lymphomas may develop in people with weakened immune systems, including people who have had an organ transplant or people with HIV infection.

 Symptoms depend on what area of the body is affected by the cancer and how fast the cancer is growing.

 - Fever and chills that come and go